jamescherti/tomorrow-night-deepblue-theme.el/README.md

 ## What are the differences between Tomorrow Night Blue and Deepblue themes?

-The main differences lie in the large number of additional faces and the background color, which enable support for many more modern Emacs packages.
-Currently, Tomorrow Night Deepblue supports over 1170 faces (compared to 333 in the original version), and features a background color reminiscent of classic editors.
+The main differences lie in the background and a large number of additional faces, which enable support for many more modern Emacs packages.
+Currently, Tomorrow Night Deepblue supports over 1,170 faces (compared to 333 in the original version), featuring a background color reminiscent of classic editors.
 The author plans to make further changes to support even more faces.
 Contributions are welcome!

 ## Authors